ethereum/pos-evolution/pos-evolution.md

 </details>

+Both proposal and attestation require to add a corresponding block and an attestation, respectively, to the validator's view, and then to broadcast it to the network.
+Observe that both proposing and attesting requires the committee member to run the same fork-choice function on the validator's own view.

+**To summarize**, validators in Gasper cast either a proposal message, containing a new block on top of the canonical chain output by HLMD-GHOST fork-choice function, or an attestation message, containing two types of vote: an LMD-GHOST vote for the head of the canonical chain output by HLMD-GHOST fork-choice function and an FFG Casper vote between epoch boundary pairs.

 In the previous section, the notion of justification and finalization were given in the context of FFG Casper.
 For Gasper, these are extended as it follows.

 Recall an attestation $\alpha$ for Gasper contains a checkpoint edge $LJ(\alpha) \rightarrow LE(\alpha)$ between epoch boundary pairs, acting as a FFG vote between two epoch boundary pairs.
 If at least $\frac{2}{3}$ of validators have broadcast votes with source $(A,j')$ and target $(B,j)$, then there is a *supermajority link* from epoch boundary pairs $(A,j')$ and $(B,j),$ denoted with $(A,j') \xrightarrow[]{J} (B,j)$.